Mexican Real Estate Attorney

 I am talking about making sure that you are able to retain to your property, that tax and estate planning advice is provided and taken care of at the same time the notary delivers the property deed?

-A real estate attorney is equipped to provide title search, prepare and review documents relating to real estate such as purchase agreements, title documents, and transfer documents.
+A real estate attorney is equipped to provide title search, prepare and review documents relating to real estates such as purchase agreements, title documents, and transfer documents.
 Real estate attorneys also handle closings.

 The attorney, or his or her team, also prepares Know Your Client Forms for Mexican trust banks, process government anti money laundering forms and reports, applies of or coordinates the permit from the federal government to create a real estate trust or assign the rights of an existing one, coordinates with surveyors, appraisers, notaries government agencies (municipal estate and federal), and all that is related to the transfer of funds, etc.